fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

   \# hidden layers              Depends on the problem, but typically 1 to 5
   \# neurons per hidden layer   Depends on the problem, but typically 10 to 100
-  \# output neurons             1 per prediction dimension Hidden activation             ReLU (or SELU, see [Chapter 11](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch11.html#deep_chapter))
+  \# output neurons             1 per prediction dimension Hidden activation             ReLU (or SELU, see [Lab 11](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch11.html#deep_lab))
   Output activation             None, or ReLU/softplus (if positive outputs) or logistic/tanh (if bounded outputs) Loss function                 MSE or MAE/Huber (if outliers)